Rusk County Court Records

 • Information that would interfere with law enforcement investigations or judicial proceedings

-Requesters seeking records that may fall under an exemption should be prepared for the possibility that the custodian agency will need to consult with the Texas Attorney General’s Office before determining whether disclosure is permitted.
-The Public Information Act requires governmental bodies to respond to requests within ten business days, with the option to request an opinion from the Attorney General if an exception may apply.
+If a request involves records that may fall under an exemption, the custodian agency may need to consult with the Texas Attorney General's Office before deciding whether disclosure is permitted.
+The Public Information Act requires governmental bodies to respond to requests within ten business days, with the option to seek an Attorney General opinion if an exception may apply.

 Electronic filing is now mandatory for civil and criminal documents filed with the Rusk County District Clerk.
 Information on expunction procedures is available through the District Clerk's expunction information guide.